 Membership of the BAAT is useful for career development and networking opportunities and they offer a number of relevant CPD opportunities, including a range of psychotherapeutic training and related courses.
 Courses on setting up in private practice are also available.

-It is also possible to undertake research at PhD level in a specialised area.
+It's also possible to undertake art therapy research at PhD level.

-Although there is no standard career path within the profession, with experience you may move into a management role, leading a team of therapists or managing a therapy unit.
-You may also want to go into training roles alongside your usual therapy work and run short courses for other art therapists.
+Although there isn't one fixed career path within the profession, with experience you may move into a management role, leading a team of therapists or managing a therapy unit.
+You may also look into going into training roles alongside your usual therapy work and run short courses for other art therapists.

 There are opportunities to combine work with different client groups and organisations, as well as combining art therapy with other roles such as community artist, teacher or professional artist.

 Many therapists progress by developing expertise in areas such as:

 - palliative care